 Causes Of E. Coli Infection In Dogs

-The most common cause of E. coli infection in dogs is puppies being born to an unhealthy mother.
-When puppies receive contaminated milk from a mother dog they can become infected.
+The most common cause of E. coli infection in dogs is puppies being born to unhealthy mothers.
+When puppies receive contaminated milk from a mother dog, they can become infected.

-Also, if puppies do not receive enough milk from their mothers, which transfers antibodies that prevent infection, they may also be left with a compromised immune system and experience more infections.
+Also, if puppies do not receive enough milk from their mothers, which transfers antibodies that prevent infection, they may also be left with compromised immune systems and experience more infections.

-Though it is less common, infection can occur through exposure to contaminated food or water.
+Though it’s less common, infection can occur through exposure to contaminated food or water.
 This is more likely in kennels that do not properly clean common facility areas.
 Feeding a dog a raw diet may also increase this risk.

 Treatment For E. Coli Infection in Dogs